 - Process.
 In terms of process complexities, BPO services are pre-defined.
-Whereas KPO services require application and deep understanding of each business segment.
+At the same time, KPO services require an application and a deep understanding of each business segment.

 - Driving force.
-BPO functions are volume-driven compared to KPO that is insights-driven.
+BPO functions are volume-driven compared to KPO, which is insights-driven.

 In a nutshell, BPO companies provide services that are non-core business functions.